semihcihan/storeconfig/Ideas.md

 ## IDEAS TODOs

+- get a confirmation on apply. --yes should skip
 - No start date and end date support, will be overridden (TELL THIS TO USER)
 - while fetching without apply, should we ask for a version???

-- get a confirmation on apply. --yes should skip
 - organize improve logging

 - Have system defined and user defined territory groups and let these to be used
 - Create easy pricing changes
 - fix the development commands package
-- Have a documentation
+- Have a documentation / README

+- website

 # V2